China central bank suggests faster tempo for freeing yuan

 "BASICALLY"

-Zhou's latest comments were released as part of a public guide book to the Communist Party's reforms, on sale in bookshops for 30 yuan ($5).
+Zhou's latest comments were released as part of a public guide book to the Communist Party's reforms, on sale in bookshops for 30 yuan.

 At more than 300 pages, it provides the full text of the Communist Party's blueprint and an explanation of the changes by President Xi Jinping.
 It includes articles by top officials, such as Zhou.